 Globalization Partners is a global PEO that understands both the benefits and the challenges of an expansion.
 We’ll work with you from day one to hire talented employees on your behalf, and our team of experts understands Macedonia’s employment compliance laws from front to back.
 We’re the team you can trust for a quick and easy expansion that takes the stress off your plate.

 As critical as it is to understand Macedonian culture and etiquette during the recruitment process, you and your recruiting team should also consider some of the more technical aspects of staffing in the country.
 To keep the hiring process as efficient as possible and ensure that your company stays compliant, you’ll need to understand the local recruitment channels as well as your legal obligations as the employer.

 Your company has a variety of options when it comes to sourcing talent and advertising your open positions.
-It’s important to note that the country does require international companies to post job listings in local newspapers and publications.
+It’s important to note that the country does require international companies to post job listings in local newspapers and publications and those job listings must contain certain details like position title, schedule, and salary.
 Many companies also advertise jobs online.

 The requirement to advertise jobs locally is just one law that you’ll need to keep in mind as you recruit new team members abroad.
 Macedonia is one of many countries with legislation in place to prevent discrimination.
 As an employer, you’ll need to ensure that your company complies with these laws during the recruitment process and beyond.
 Macedonian law prohibits discrimination based on a variety of characteristics, including:

 To avoid compliance issues, you should keep from mentioning any of these traits in job advertisements.
 The only exception is if one of these characteristics is an inherent requirement for the job, such as a minimum age for the sale of alcohol.
 You should also avoid asking direct questions about these traits in interviews and conversations with prospective employees.

 How to Hire Employees in Macedonia